GlitchSecure/website/_pages/pricing.md

 pt-plan-price-frequency: 'yr'
 pt-plan-price-value-metric: 'pentest'
 pt-plan-price-value-metric-info: 'Tests can include multiple targets and are based on the size of the targets, number of unique pages or api end-points, and number of user roles.'
-pt-plan-description: 'Get an in-depth look at your entire application, API, or network through a <span class=\"font-semibold\">human powered</span> full scope penetration test.'
+pt-plan-description: 'Get an in-depth look at your entire application, API, or network through a <span class="font-semibold">human powered</span> full scope penetration test.'
 pt-plan-cta-button-title: 'Get a quote'

 # About stats